Vitamins for a good sleep

 1. What are vitamins?

 Vitamins are vital substances that are significantly involved in almost all processes in our organism and are therefore essential for the normal functioning of our body.
-To ensure that we stay healthy and productive and that all biological processes in our body run smoothly, an adequate supply of vitamins is of great importance.
-With a few exceptions, our body cannot produce vitamins itself and must therefore be consumed through our daily diet in order to prevent a deficiency.
-With a healthy and balanced diet, our body is usually supplied with enough vitamins.
-However, the daily requirement can increase, especially under stress, during pregnancy or as a result of health problems, and it can make sense to take additional vitamins through dietary supplements in order to provide the body with the optimal amount of the important substances.
+In order for us to remain healthy and productive and for all biological processes in our body to run smoothly, an adequate supply of vitamins is of great importance.
+With a few exceptions, our body cannot produce vitamins itself and must therefore be ingested through daily food to prevent a deficiency.
+With a healthy and balanced diet, our body is usually supplied with sufficient vitamins.
+However, the daily requirement can increase particularly under stress, during pregnancy or as a result of health problems and it can be useful to take additional vitamins via dietary supplements in order to provide the body with the optimal amount of the important substances.
 The total of 13 vitamins are basically divided into two groups:

 Fat-soluble vitamins: Vitamin A, Vitamin D, Vitamin E, Vitamin K